 - Slips, often resulting from carrying objects, overreaching, and missteps

-Even people experienced with using ladders can be startled or lose their balance while climbing a ladder or reaching a bit too far while cleaning gutters.
+Even people experienced with using ladders can become startled or lose their balance while climbing a ladder or reaching a bit too far while cleaning gutters from a ladder.

 I’ve also heard from the fire chief of Park Ridge, Illinois that recently his department responded to three ladder accidents resulting from gutter cleaning—in a two-hour period alone.

-These kinds of statistics and stories are especially sad because they’re preventable with the right tool and method for gutter cleaning.
+Now that we’ve put you completely off the task, here’s the thing about gutter cleaning ladder dangers—they’re absolutely preventable with the right tool and method for gutter cleaning.
 This is where Gutter Sense can take the risk out of gutter cleaning.
-It’s a lightweight, easy-to-use tool that lets you clean your gutters from the ground without a ladder.
-Attach the tool to an extension pole, and you can reach second-story gutters without a ladder.
+It’s a lightweight, easy-to-use rain gutter cleaning tool that lets you avoid the dangers of cleaning gutters from a ladder.
+Attach the tool to an extension pole, and you can clean second-story gutters from the ground.

-Gutter Sense also gives you an easier way to get the job done.
+Gutter Sense also gives you an easier way to do the job.
 With the tool, you can reach in, grab leaves, muck, and even small pine needles.
 You lift and drop and repeat.
 No more messy hands and clothes, no more cuts, just clean gutters with your two feet on the ground.

 We understand the desire to get the job done—your way, on your terms.
 Climbing a ladder for your second-story gutters is just asking for trouble, though.
-Leave ladder-climbing out of it, lower your risk of an accident, and get Gutter Sense to get your gutters clean.
+Leave ladder-climbing out of it, and you completely eliminate gutter cleaning ladder dangers with Gutter Sense.